 Some states allow defendants to plead guilty even if they claim to be innocent.
 Others require a defendant who claims innocence as in Alford to plead no contest.
 (Some states require a plea of no contest for certain conditional pleas—for example, a plea where the defendant wants to reserve the right to an appeal.)
 Others still don’t allow Alford pleas at all: In those states, if you assert innocence, you must plead not guilty.

-The main advantage of taking an Alford plea, as with a regular no-contest plea, is that there typically isn't an admission of guilt to be used against the defendant in a later civil case.
+The main advantage of an Alford plea, as with a regular no-contest plea, is that there typically isn't an admission of guilt to be used against the defendant in a later civil case.
+(But see Can a plea of “no contest” count against you in civil court?)
 In addition, the record of the conviction typically contains a reference to the defendant's protestation of innocence.

 Consult an Attorney